menu

 The weather in Grand Junction in the fall is usually warm and pleasant.
 It still feels like summer throughout September and early October with temperatures reaching into the 80s & 90s (F), but things typically cool off into the low 70s-60s by November.

-Most days in Grand Junction are sunny, but the area typically sees at least a couple moody, rainy fall days.
-Snow during the fall is uncommon, however there was a big snowstorm around Halloween a couple of years ago, so anything is possible!
+Grand Junction is typically very sunny during the fall, but the area typically sees at least a couple moody, rainy days.
+Snow during the fall is fairly uncommon, however there was a big snowstorm around Halloween a couple of years ago, so anything is possible!

 Woman wearing all black with a plaid flannel around her waste and brown knee-high boots stands in a pumpkin house at Studt Farm in Grand Junction.